 Internal communication includes programmes that create awareness and influence opinion or behavioural change, including those focused on ethics, morale, internal culture or change management.

-3. RESEARCH & COMMUNICATION AUDITS
+RESEARCH AND COMMUNICATION AUDITS

 - Obtain critical business intelligence